Year 5 2024 - 2025

 English

-Our weekly routine will include learning writing skills, spelling and grammar, handwriting and guided reading sessions.
+Our weekly routine will continue to include learning writing skills, spelling and grammar, handwriting and guided reading sessions.
 Daily reading at home continues to be essential and we would ask that you question your child regularly on the book they are reading to develop a deeper understanding of a range of texts, to develop new vocabulary and strengthen writing skills.

 Writing